Hearen/HadoopInitializer/README.md

 - [login.sh](tools/login.sh) used to log in the ISCAS internal network with a certain account

 #### hadoop
+Some frequently used commands in hadoop cluster management, for more detailed information you might need to check its [official site](https://hadoop.apache.org/docs/r2.7.1/).
 * stop-all.sh #to stop all the hadoop service;
 * start-all.sh #to start the hadoop service;
 * hdfs dfsadmin -report #to report the status of the cluster which is quite the same as opening a browser and access `$master_ip_address:50070`